egor-ranepa/egor-ranepa/README.md

 ## 🚀 Projects

-### Python library for symbolic derivative calculations
 ### [Roads to Philosophy](https://github.com/ВАШ_USERNAME/roads-to-philosophy)
-### A comprehensive tool for computing simple derivatives, higher-order derivatives, and partial derivatives using SymPy.
+"A comprehensive tool for computing simple derivatives, higher-order derivatives, and partial derivatives using SymPy.
 Features clean architecture, extensive error handling, and professional documentation.
-Perfect for educational purposes and mathematical computations.
+Perfect for educational purposes and mathematical computations".

 <div align="center">
 ## 💡 "The beautiful thing about learning is that no one can take it away from you." - B.B.
 King